inkyblackness/ss-specs/media/moviChunks.md

 Video frames are compressed in two variants, for low and high resolution.

+Frames are either "full" frames, which set all pixels in the buffer, typically at a scene change.
+Other frames are "delta" frames, which re-use (most) of the previous pixel in the buffer.
+This re-use is done by writing/using the palete index 0x00.

 ##### Low-resolution Video

 Low-resolution video is using type ```0x21```.
 Data contains a bounding box and then the compressed frame using the [compression algorithm](./Bitmaps.md#pixel-compression) for standard bitmaps.